 #10: Cherry Red Hair Highlights

 Cherry red hair highlights can make an ombré pop even more.
 Ask your stylist to use red all over your hair to create a cherry tint over your dark base.
-This hair dye idea is a fun color you can keep up at home using oVertone haircare products for your weekly or bi-weekly washes.
+This red black hair dye idea is a fun color you can keep up at home using oVertone haircare products for your weekly or bi-weekly washes.

 #11: Copper Highlights on Black Hair Color